EGI-Federation/documentation/content/en/internal/configuration-database/sites/_index.md

 not coping with with EGI availability/reliability thresholds or security requirements, and which should be closed or uncertified by its [Operations Centre](https://confluence.egi.eu/x/NoIkBQ) within 4 months.
 When being suspended, sites can express that they want to pass certification again.
-The suspened status is useful to EGI and to the Operations Centre themselves to flag the sites that require attention by the [Operations Centre](https://confluence.egi.eu/x/NoIkBQ).
+The suspended status is useful to EGI and to the Operations Centre themselves to flag the sites that require attention by the [Operations Centre](https://confluence.egi.eu/x/NoIkBQ).
 - The closed status should be the terminal one.
 Suspended is not a terminal state.